eddelbuettel/ctv-finance/README.md

 -   The [Rblpapi](https://cloud.r-project.org/web/packages/Rblpapi/index.html) package offers efficient access to the Bloomberg API and allows `bdp`, `bdh`, and `bds` queries as well as data retrieval both in (regular time-)bars and ticks (albeit without subsecond resolution).
 -   The [finreportr](https://cloud.r-project.org/web/packages/finreportr/index.html) package can download reports from the SEC Edgar database, and relies on, inter alia, the [XBRL](https://cloud.r-project.org/web/packages/XBRL/index.html) package for parsing these reports.
 -   The [GetTDData](https://cloud.r-project.org/web/packages/GetTDData/index.html) package imports Brazilian government bonds data (such as LTN, NTN-B and LFT ) from the Tesouro Direto website.
 The [GetHFData](https://cloud.r-project.org/web/packages/GetHFData/index.html) package downloads and aggregates tick-by-tick trade data for equity and derivatives markets in Brazil.
+-   The [fmdates](https://cloud.r-project.org/web/packages/fmdates/index.html) package implements common date calculations according to the ISDA schedules, and can check for business in different locales.

 ### CRAN packages: